Overview

 - Bass move shallow — best time of year

-- Work shoreline structure with soft plastics
+- Work around the boat ramp and the dam with soft plastics

-- Strong fall feed-up bite for bass
+- Strong fall bass with cooler water

 - Chatterbaits, spinnerbaits, and Senkos productive